 - Source untreated wood locally.
 Smaller timber yards often stock it more affordably than large chain stores.

 - Use free or low-cost compost.
-Many municipalities run composting programs and offer the material free to residents.
+Many municipalities run composting programs and offer material free to residents.
 Check with your local council or waste management service.

 - Repurpose solid materials.
 Stacked bricks, stones, or concrete blocks can form the short ends of a basic bed, reducing how much lumber you need.